The Ultimate Guide to Rabbit Hutch DIY: Building Your Own Outdoor

 Roofing and Protection from the Elements

 A solid roof is crucial for keeping your rabbits dry and comfortable.
-Whether you opt for a sloped roof for water runoff or a flat roof with an overhang, make sure it's well-constructed and secure.
+Whether you opt for a sloped roof for water runoff or a flat roof with an overhang, make sure it’s well-constructed and secure.
 Materials like shingles or waterproof plywood can be used to ensure that the hutch remains dry inside.
+A well-constructed roof is especially important for protecting rabbits from rain and snow during the winter.

 Wire Mesh and Hardware Cloth: Ensuring Ventilation and Safety